Mount Breakenridge: Related historical events

 In the past, there have been several tsunamis in the British Columbia area.
 Two, occurring in 1700 and 1946, were caused by earthquakes and never hit the shore.
 Three tsunamis did make landfall.
 One struck in 1960, and was caused by a magnitude 9.5 quake.
 It affected the town of Tofino by damaging the local log booms.
 The next, in 1964, was caused by a magnitude 9.2 earthquake and produced a 4,2 meter (14-foot) wave that completely flooded parts of the towns Hot Springs Cove, Bamfield, and Port Alberni.
-The wave was traveling over 715 km/hr (435 mph) and caused about 8 million dollars in damage.
-The last tsunami, in 1975, was caused by an undersea landslide and occurred in the Kitimat Inlet of the Douglas Channel.
+The wave was traveling over 715 km/h (435 mph) and caused about 8 million dollars in damage.
+A tsunami in 1975 was caused by an undersea landslide and occurred in the Kitimat Inlet of the Douglas Channel.
+A megatsunami in 2020 was caused by heavy rainfall which triggered a 18000000 m3 landslide into a glacial lake at the head of Elliot Creek, causing a wave 100 m high to cascade down the creek.